kuzzleio/kourou/README.md

   Code Execution

-     provided code will be executed in an async method you can access an connected and authenticated SDK with the "sdk" variable return value will be printed on the standard output (eg: 'return await sdk.server.now();') error will be catched and printed on the error output (eg: 'throw new Error("failure");')
+     provided code will be executed in an async method you can access a connected and authenticated SDK with the "sdk" variable templated variable passed as the command arguments are also accessible within the same name return value will be printed on the standard output (eg: 'return await sdk.server.now();') error will be catched and printed on the error output (eg: 'throw new Error("failure");')